ChillarAnand/avilpage.com/2021/10/typo-lead-to-bug-bounty.md

 Due to this, a set of publicly exposed servers will have incremental domain names.
 A lot of companies use these sequentially generated domain names for staging & testing purposes.
 In general, many companies don't bother about implementing security best practices on non-production servers.

-When I was trying to access a demo site at http://app-00421.on-aptible.com, I made a typo and visited http://app-00412.on-aptible.com.
+When I was trying to access a demo site at [http://app-00421.on-aptible.com](), I made a typo and visited [http://app-00412.on-aptible.com]().
 This site was a staging site of some other company without any authentication.
-The company's source code, AWS keys and a lot of sensitive information was directly accessible.
+The company's source code, AWS keys and a lot of sensitive information was publicly accessible.

 I quickly sent an email to that company regarding this issue and they took their site offline.
 As per [Aptible disclosure policy]()[^disclosure], this bug is out of scope.
 However I sent an email to their team regarding the severity of the issue.
 Since sequential domain names are generating additional target surface for attackers, I suggested to move to random urls.